Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 4. Risk Management: Mitigates failures through structured processes, minimizing downtime and financial losses,
 5. Competitive Edge: Drives business success by delivering tailored, high-quality products that enhance customer satisfaction and retention.

-Identify and describe at least three key milestones in the evolution of software engineering.
+B. Identify and describe at least three key milestones in the evolution of software engineering.
 1. The NATO Software Engineering Conferences (1968 and 1969)
 Significance: These conferences are often credited with coining the term "software engineering" and marking the beginning of the field as a distinct discipline.
 They highlighted the need for structured approaches to software development, emphasizing the importance of engineering principles in managing complexity and ensuring reliability.
 Impact: The conferences led to increased recognition of software development as a formal engineering discipline, prompting further research and development of methodologies and tools.